Frequently Asked Questions

-Emmaus Global Campus courses follow either an 8- or 15-week format.
+Emmaus University Global courses follow either an 8- or 15-week format.
 Each week of the course contains several required assignments that students must complete in order to proceed to the next week.
 These assignments may vary in type, but have a variety of academic and practical uses.

 Similar to a traditional campus setting, online learning is designed to help you learn and grow through the community that surrounds you.
 While this may not be a dormitory and dining halls for an online student, there are great opportunities to invest in time with family, neighborhoods, churches, ministries, and more.
 The interactions between students and professors in the online community constitutes a significant portion of the time spent in online learning and is designed with these same goals in mind.
 Students are encouraged to make the most of their environment in order to optimize learning outcomes.